 How Does Dunzo Work – Business & Revenue Model Explained

-The business strategy and ideation behind multi-services apps is profitable.
+The business strategy and ideation behind multi-services apps are profitable.
 In this article, we will discuss a multi-services app, Dunzo, how it works, its business model, and how it generates revenue.

 What is Dunzo